mimuc/senscon/README.md

 The linked data set contains all data collected in the lab study.
 Please see the URL for further reference.

+## Contribute

+The easiest way to contribute is to provide feedback!
+We would love to hear what you think.
+Please write to [francescochiossi93@gmail.com](mailto:francescochiossi93@gmail.com) and [info@sven-mayer.com](mailto:info@sven-mayer.com) for closer communication.

+## Licenses and Citation

+Copyright &copy; 2023.
+[LMU Munich Media Informatics Group](https://www.medien.ifi.lmu.de).
+All rights reserved.

 ## Citing the Paper and Application

 Below are the BibTex entries to cite the paper and data set.